 Skylights are typically available as laminated glass skylights or tempered glass skylights.
-Vaught Roofing recommend laminated glass skylights in all instances and they are even required per building code for certain out of reach applications.
+Roofing Kansas City company Vaught Roofing recommends laminated glass skylights in all instances and they are even required per building code for certain out of reach applications.
 The reason laminated glass skylights are preferred is because they provide a greater level of safety to persons and property beneath.

 When a tempered glass skylight breaks, the glass shatters into small pieces which can then fall down into your home.
 These small falling pieces of tempered glass will potentially damage / harm anything below; including persons, pets, furniture, and flooring.
 Not to mention that when a tempered glass skylight breaks, there is no longer a glass pane in the skylight to protect the interior of your home from the exterior elements.